HamStudy/examtools-docs/content/docs/cve/Zoom.md

 your recovery of the Zoom cost over several applicants and/or sessions.

 Your single Zoom Pro license only permits one meeting at a time.
 In practice this should be fine if you are the team lead.
-Only you need to pay for the Zoom Pro license Your VEs and candidates are guests and do not pay.
+Only you need to pay for the Zoom Pro license.
+Your VEs and candidates are guests and do not pay.

 ## Establish a non-Zoom means of communicating among VEs